LukeShortCloud/rootpages/src/automation/ansible.rst

 Common options:

 -  msg = Display a message.
+Default: ``Hello world!``.
 -  var = Display a variable.
--  verbosity = Show more verbose information.
-The higher the number, the more verbose the information will be.
+-  verbosity = Only display the debug output when a certain verbosity level is set for Ansible.
+Default: ``0``.
 [45]

 Example:

 -  Print Ansible's hostname of the current server that the script is being run on.

 .. code-block:: yaml

     debug:
       msg: The inventory host name is {{ inventory_hostname }}
+      verbosity: 1

 Gather Facts
 ^^^^^^^^^^^^